 Just select a few categories that describe your business, and you will be directed to your new page.
-Add a profile picture, cover image, do a few posts, invite some friends and become one step closer to promoting your business and event.
+Add a profile picture, and cover image, do a few posts, invite some friends, and become one step closer to promoting your business and event.

 To create an event, select the option from your business page under the icon "..." .
 From there, set all the necessary information your guests will need to learn more about your event and where to purchase tickets.

 Add event photos, locations, dates, and other details for your guests.
 You can even connect your ticket URL to make buying that much easier.
 Facebook does a great job at making sure you don’t miss any details when creating your event page.

 To create an event go to your HOME page, click EVENTS in the left sidebar, click CREATE EVENT.

 Take Advantage of all the Event Features

 After creating your event, there are still more features you can use to organize your event page and make it more interactive.

 Hosting: Whether you created an event or someone else did, anyone can be assigned as an admin to the event page to give them the same amount of control.
 You can also host multiple events and access them all on one page under the “hosting” option.